Telecommunications in Taiwan: Internet censorship

 There are no government restrictions on access to the Internet or credible reports that the authorities surveil the e-mail or telecommunication chat rooms without appropriate legal authority.

 The constitution and law provide for freedom of speech and press, and the government respects these rights in practice.
 An independent press, an effective judiciary, and a functioning democratic political system combine to protect freedom of speech and press.
 Individual groups engage in the peaceful expression on views via the Internet, including via the e-mail.

 In accordance to a survey conducted by Taiwan's Institute for Information Industry, an NGO, 81.8% of households had Internet access at the end of 2011.

 The websites of PRC institutions such as the Chinese Communist Party, People's Daily, and China Central Television can be freely accessed from Taiwan.

-However, in April 2019, Mainland Affairs Council deputy minister Chiu Chui-cheng stated that the country was planning to restrict the Chinese video services iQiyi and Tencent Video in the lead-up to the 2020 Taiwan presidential election, fearing that the services could be used to create "cultural and political influences" by the mainland and impact the vote (such as by disseminating pro-mainland propaganda).
+However, in April 2019, Mainland Affairs Council deputy minister Chiu Chui-cheng stated that the country was planning to restrict the Chinese video services iQiyi and Tencent Video in the lead-up to the 2020 Taiwan presidential election, fearing that the services could be used to create "cultural and political influences" by China and impact the vote (such as by disseminating pro-China propaganda).

+Major players: companies

+ChungHwa Telecom, CHT

+ChungHwa Telecom is the largest telecommunications company in Taiwan, originally established as a government-owned entity before being privatized in 2005.
+ChungHwa Telecom underwent a gradual transition from a state-owned enterprise to a privatized entity, with over 50% of its shares held by private owners by 2005.
+The company's privatization was intended to enhance competitiveness in a liberalized market, yet issues such as bureaucratic inefficiencies, cultural resistance, and stock sale complications hindered a smooth transition.
+Privatization allowed for technological advancements and increased market responsiveness which allowd the company to expand beyond traditional voice and data services to include mobile communications, interactive multimedia, and digital content platforms, such as its MOD (Multimedia on Demand) service.
+Chunghwa Telecom's business strategy aligns with the concept of “multiple screens and a cloud,” allowing users to access content across various devices.
+A key factor in its competitive edge is its patent portfolio, which focuses on data switching networks, secure communication, and digital TV, among other areas.
+Following privatization, the company adapted its patent strategy by considering whether innovations should remain trade secrets, be commercialized, or be filed internationally.
+ChungHwa Telecom was able to become the largest telecommunications company in Taiwan through these methods.